Best Medicare Advantage Plans in Colorado (2026)

 PPO plans offer greater flexibility but come with higher costs.
 There are 17 PPO plans available in Colorado from five different providers.
 Average monthly premiums are $19, but 10 plans in the state have $0 premiums.
 Maximum out-of-pocket limits average $6,125, ranging from $3,800 to $7,900.

-• Humana has the best PPO plans in the state, with eight options at $0 monthly premiums.
-These plans average 3.62 stars, with a higher MOOP of $7,850.
+• Humana has the best PPO plans in Colorado, with eight options at $0 monthly premiums, an average 3.62-star CMS rating and MOOPs up to $7,850.

-• Devoted Health provides four plans averaging $0 monthly premiums, $6,690 MOOP, and a solid 4.0-star rating.
+• Devoted Health provides four plans averaging $0 monthly premiums, a $6,690 MOOP and a 4.0-star CMS rating.

 Humana3.62$0$7,85085.00